stevotron/php-class-Err/README.md

   }

   /**
-   * Method will run in the event of a fatal action when in production mode */ public static function production()
+   * Perfoms final tasks for fatal errors when in production mode */ public static function production()
   {